 Additionally, if you live in an aging home and are aware of the dangers lurking throughout your piping, there are a few ways to lower your risk of heavy metals.
 First, allow your water to run for a moment before drinking it, or taking a shower or bath.
 Furthermore, use hot water sparingly.
 Cold water should be used to make baby formula, cooking, and more.
 Considering the fact that boiling water does not remove lead from the source, don't worry about wasting your time.
 Don't forget to clean your faucet's screen, also referred to as an aerator.
 Sediment, lead particles, and debris will slowly build up in the aerator, further highlighting the importance of cleaning it out on a regular basis.

 In an effort to lower your exposure to heavy metals, originating from your tap water, filtration is the first line of defense.

-Waterdrop D4 RO filtration system is better equipped to save space, while offering optimal water filtration effects.
-A tankless design makes this RO system perfect for individuals short on space.
+makes this RO system perfect for individuals short.
 With the ability to install Waterdrop's RO system under the sink, in a cabinet, and more, the options for homeowners is nearly endless.
 Tankless systems also provide peace of mind, by completely removing the storage tank commonly responsible for promoting the colonization of bacteria.